Johan-Melin/RN-Server/README.md

 # RN-Server
-A React-Native app to authenticate users using Express, Mongoose and MongoDB Cloud
+A React-Native code to authenticate users using Express, Mongoose and MongoDB Cloud